orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 That way you can have arbitrary functions on one side, being passed to some location, which in turn needs to accept/allow certain kinds of interaction.

 icon/structure/minimap; are different rendering perspectives

+What about returning a program as a next step?
+Say you'd have some projectile, which is a function applied to a location, returning a program which applies it to the next location.
+Keep doing that until?

+Function is applied to location (or type x)
+Item is applied to location (or player or type x)

+**Item and functions have a user/player attached to them.**

 ---
 ###### After Restructure